- Future Students

-Department of Mathematics resides on the first two floors of Kingston Hall located on the corner of 5th Street and C-Street in Cheney, WA.
+Department of Mathematics resides on all three floors of Kingston Hall located on the corner of 5th Street and C-Street in Cheney, WA.

 A degree in mathematics is the key to a successful career in one of many diverse fields in growing demand of skilled mathematicians.
 Whether your goal is to become an elementary, secondary or college level mathematics teacher or you wish to pursue a career as an actuary, consultant or another exciting career in industry or government, we have a degree program to fit your needs.
 Learn more about various mathematics degree options and career opportunities by visiting one of the pages listed below.